vivainio/PickleShareNet/README.md

 - The API is not async (turned out to be much faster as a synchronous version)
 - Caveat emptor.
 This probably still has bugs, but it's simple and short so you can fix them as you go

+Typical use cases:

+- Store configuration or incremental state in command line apps.
+It can be tedious to implement this manually
+- Backing store for small web apps with light throughput requirements (e.g. ones you run on localhost)

 Example use (see Test.cs for more):

 ```csharp